SDCoulter/final_project/README.md

 ## Project Commentary

-* 21-07-04 - UoT Final Project Repo - Shaun Coulter, Akinsola Salami, Jeffrey Au
+* 21-07-04 - UoT Final Project Repo - Shaun Coulter, Akinsola Salami, Jeffrey Au, and Suleiman Barekzai.
 * 21-07-04 - Branches created for each member.
 Data discussion and project outline created.
+* 21-07-07 - After class discussion gave us a more concrete goal, we will data collect and reconvene after Thursday's class.